 The Company provides a rebate related to product dispensed to Medicaid eligible patients.
-The Company's estimated historical rebate percentage is used to estimate the rebate units associated with product shipped during a period.
-The Company then applies a rebate amount per unit to the estimated rebate units to arrive at the estimated reserve for the period.
-The estimated liability included in sales-related reserves as of the end of a period is comprised of the estimated rebate units associated with estimated end user demand during the period, the estimated rebate units associated with estimated inventory in the distribution channel as of the end of the period, and the estimated rebate units, if any, associated with prior rebate periods.
+The Company's a) estimated historical rebate percentage, adjusted for b) recent and expected future utilization rates for these programs, is used to estimate the rebate units associated with product shipped during a period as follows:

+- a) The estimated historic liability included in sales-related reserves as of the end of a period is comprised of the estimated rebate units associated with estimated end user demand during the period, the estimated rebate units associated with estimated inventory in the distribution channel as of the end of the period, and the estimated rebate units, if any, associated with prior rebate periods. - b) In order to assess current and future rates of Medicaid utilization, the Company analyzes inventory levels and patient prescription data received from a third party, CuraScript.

 The rebate amount per unit is determined based on a formula established by statute that is subject to review and modification by the administrators of the Medicaid program.
 The rebate per unit formula is comprised of a basic rebate of 15.1% applied to the average per unit amount of payments the Company receives on its product sales and an additional per unit rebate that is based on the Company's current sales price compared to its sales price on an inflation adjusted basis from a designated base period.
+The Company multiplies the rebate amount per unit by the estimated rebate units to arrive at the estimated reserve for the period.
+This estimated reserve is deducted from gross sales in the determination of net sales.
+Effective January 1, 2008, the amount the Company rebates for each Acthar vial dispensed to a Medicaid eligible patient is approximately \$2,500 higher than the price to CuraScript.

-Certain government entities are permitted to purchase the Company's products for a nominal amount from wholesalers and CuraScript.
+Certain government-supported entities are permitted to purchase the Company's products for a nominal amount from wholesalers and CuraScript.
 The wholesalers and CuraScript charge the significant discount back to the Company and reduce subsequent payment to the Company by the amount of the approved chargeback.
 The chargeback approximates the Company's sales price to its customers.
 As a result, the Company recognizes nominal, if any, net sales on shipments that qualify for the government chargeback.
 The reduction to gross sales for a period related to chargebacks is comprised of actual approved chargebacks originating during the period and an estimate of chargebacks in the ending inventory of the Company's customers.
 In estimating the government chargeback reserve as of the end of a period, the Company estimates the amount of chargebacks in its customers' ending inventory using actual average monthly chargeback amounts and ending inventory balances provided by the Company's largest customers.

 Significant judgment is inherent in the selection of assumptions and in the interpretation of historical experience as well as the identification of external and internal factors affecting the estimate of reserves for product returns, Medicaid rebates and government chargebacks.
 The Company routinely assesses the historical returns and other experience including customers' compliance with its return goods policy and changes its reserve estimates as appropriate.
+During the third quarter of 2008, based on higher rebate usage reflected in the prescription data provided by CuraScript, the Company revised its estimate for Medicaid rebates.
+The effect of this revision was to reduce net sales by \$1.4 million, and decrease net income per share by approximately \$0.01 for the three and nine month periods ended September 30, 2008.

-At June 30, 2008 and December 31, 2007, sales-related reserves included in the accompanying Consolidated Balance Sheets were as follows (in thousands):
+At September 30, 2008 and December 31, 2007, sales-related reserves included in the accompanying Consolidated Balance Sheets were as follows (in thousands):